bangaloresolutionshub/essbase/Lab12/LabGuide12.md

 • We can use Essbase to collect collaborative data, create scenarios, and perform what-if analysis using Smart View.

-## Part 2 - Essbase 19c VM Architecture
+## Part 2 - Essbase Architecture on OCI

 ![](./images/Architecture.png "")